cesarParra/expression/README.md

 ### Considerations

-When using the endpoint that takes a record Id as the context or fetching data through the `FETCH` function, the query is performed `with sharing` by default, so any records that the user does not have access to will not be returned or taken into account in the operation.
+When using the endpoint that takes a record Id as the context or fetching data through the `QUERY` function, the query is performed `with sharing` by default, so any records that the user does not have access to will not be returned or taken into account in the operation.